 a.
 Absolutely, I open my windows whenever the neighbors run out of cigarettes.

 b.
-Absolutely, everybody should hike regularly to cleanse their lungs of city pollutants.
+Absolutely, everybody should hike regularly to cleanse their immune system.

 c.
 The air above treeline is so pure.